vuestorefront/storefront-ui/apps/docs/components/blocks/Alert.md

 ## Alert neutral

-Simply version of alert that has neutral grey color.
+Simple version of alert that has neutral grey color.

 <Showcase showcase-name="Alert/AlertNeutral" >